14 Mar 2019

 Subscribe to our newsletter.
 Enter your details below.

 As one of the few women to make it to CEO in the tech world, Gillian Docherty has some clear advice for women looking to follow in her footsteps.
 Including her eight-year-old daughter.

-Michael Drew and Lauren Shearer of the Odgers Berndtson Global Tech Executive Search Practice sat down with Gillian Docherty, CEO of Scotland’s Data Lab, to hear about her career and her approach to encouraging diversity in tech.
+Michael Drew of Odgers Berndtson's Global Tech Executive Search Practice sat down with Gillian Docherty, CEO of Scotland’s Data Lab, to hear about her career and her approach to encouraging diversity in tech.

 For starters, tell us a little about your career path, Gillian.

 “Well, I’ve done 25 years in tech so far, so there were no computers at school in my day!
 I took computer science at Uni and then joined IBM.
 In the 22 years with them, I had roles in Portsmouth, the City, and then back to Scotland running a £200+ million business.
 IBM was famous for its 12-week ‘Sales School’ training that was pretty much the gold standard in sales training.”

 “I think when I started there were maybe 30% female, usually more in the sales and service areas, rather than the ‘hard’ tech which was mainly men.
 It really wasn’t an issue that got much discussion back then.
 Today, there’s much more awareness and open dialogue about whether we are doing the right thing.”

 What did you learn from your career break?